Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Experimental Results

-\Cref{tab:experiments} shows timing results for these 4 test cases, for different dimensions and compression tolerances.
+\Cref{tab:experiments} shows timing results for the four test problems, with varying dimensions and compression tolerances.
 In this table, the HSS construction time includes the sketching time.
 The final column shows the memory usage for the HSS matrix as a percentage of the storage requirements for the corresponding dense matrix.
 This means that if $n\%$ is listed in the table, $n\%$ of the space required to store a dense matrix $A$ is required to store an HSS compressed version.
+As expected, when we increase the problem size, memory usage goes down when using HSS format relative to dense format.

 The timings for the largest matrices of each test case are also shown in \cref{fig:times} where blue represents the sketching step for each run and red represents the remaining HSS construction time.
+We observe that the sketching step does in fact dominate the computation.
 Additionally, we list the ratio of total time to run the compression algorithm in relation to the Gaussian case.
-Frequently, we observe that with SJLT($\alpha = 1$) we achieve a $2-3$ times speedup and when we use $\alpha = 2\text{ or }4$ we achieve a $1.5 - 2.5$ times speedup.
+Frequently, we observe that with SJLT($\alpha = 1$) we achieve an up to $12 \times$ speedup and when we use $\alpha = 2\text{ or }4$ we achieve up to $7 \times$ speedup.
 We observed that the random matrix construction time is negligible in both the Gaussian and SJLT cases.

-For the 3D Poisson frontal matrix with $125^2$ rows, SJLT($\alpha=1$) is significant slower than Gaussian sketching for $\epsr = 10^{-2}$.
-As can be seen from \cref{fig:err_rank_front}, this is caused by severe overestimation of the HSS rank, meaning that many more adaptive steps must be taken and much larger off diagonal low rank approximations are computed.
+For a matrix $A \in \mathbb{C}^{m \times n}$, the computational cost for a sketch in $d$-dimensions is $O(mnd)$ for the Gaussian sketch and $O(mn \log n)$ for SRHT.
+As such, SRHT is more efficient compared to the Gaussian matrix in the regime where $d > \log n$ and less efficient when $d < \log n$.
+The QChem matrix has small rank and requires small $d$; hence SRHT is inefficient in this regime.
+For the other test cases, where $d$ is large, SRHT is competitive with the Gaussian and SJLT, and in some cases the most efficient.

-\Cref{fig:d_rank_ratio} shows the oversampling ratio, i.e., the ratio of the final $d$ (without $\Delta d$) over the HSS rank $r$, for the largest test problems.
+\Cref{fig:d_rank_ratio} shows the oversampling ratio, i.e., the ratio of the final $d$ over the HSS rank $r$, for the largest test problems.
 The quantum chemistry Toeplitz problem is omitted, since the ranks are so small that no adaptation is required.
 The oversampling ratio is similar for the different sketching methods.